frothers/Frothers-FC/content/posts/2025/2025-winter-game-05.md

 > 7-0

 Lance again turned provider with a filthy backheel to Hugo to cap things off.

+> 8-0

+## Man of the match
+A few good options.
+Oli kicking off his goal scoring with a opportunistic hattrick.
+Patrick C bossing the midfield.
+The award this week goes to Finn who had his best game in a Frothers shirt, looking comfortable both on and off the ball.

 ## Dick of the day
-A few good options.
+Equally as many good options.
 Lance went prime storm trooper by missing a boat load of chances to score himself, most notably heading a ball straight into the keepers head after Evans shot off the bar.

-Yarride got denied another goal scoring opportunity by the keeper outside the box, to only receive a yellow.
+Yarride got denied another goal scoring opportunity by the keeper outside the box, to only receive a yellow, for the second week running...
 Also rounded the keeper on another occasion to only out run the ball, denying himself a hattrick.

-## Man of the match
-Equally as many good options.
-Oli kicking off his goal scoring with a opportunistic hattrick.
-Finn had his best game in a Frothers shirt, looking comfortable both on and off the ball
+Actually, thinking about it, it does go to Yarride.